 Returnable packaging is preferred, with few exceptions.
-All production shipments are to be made in the approved primary packaging unit loads detailed on the packaging specification, except when a deviation has been provided in advance, is approved and is in writing by the AAM production facility.
+All production shipments are to be made in the approved primary packaging unit loads detailed on the packaging specification, except when a deviation has been provided in advance and approved by the AAM production facility.

-Supplier will be responsible for developing back-up expendable packaging for all production parts provided to AAM.
-All expendable wood packaging will be 100% recyclable, and must comply with the International Plant Protection Convention Standard ISPM #15.
-Supplier's failure to conform to this requirement will result in the issuance of a PRR.
+The supplier is responsible for developing back-up expendable packaging for all production parts provided to AAM.
+All expendable wood packaging must be 100% recyclable and comply with the International Plant Protection Convention Standard ISPM #15.
+Supplier's failure to conform to this requirement may result in a PRR.

-AAM Owned Packaging Use and Labeling
+AAM Owned Packaging and Labeling

-Suppliers should use AAM-owned packaging for finished goods only, and are not permitted to use AAM-owned packaging for their Work-In-Process inventory.
-While AAM-owned packaging is in a Supplier's facility, the Supplier will keep the packaging in a debris-free state.
-Supplier will notify the appropriate AAM contact if any packaging has become damaged or creates an issue.
+Suppliers should use AAM owned packaging for finished goods only and are not permitted to use this packaging for their work in process inventory.
+While AAM owned packaging is in a supplier's facility, the supplier must keep the packaging in a debris-free state.
+The supplier must notify the appropriate AAM contact if any packaging has become damaged or creates an issue.